Christopher Brix

 ICT Young Researcher Award

 For my research work, especially on novel network architectures in machine translation, I received the ICT Young Researcher Award from the Information and Communication Technology Committee of the RWTH Aachen University.
-The price is endowed with 1.500€.
+The award included a monetary prize of €1500.

 • 2020